tienduynguyen318/carta/README.md

 ## Future Improvement

-1. Add logging
-2. Handle error better: Instead of panic cancel option larger than vested option, exit the application
+1. Handle error better: Instead of panic cancel option larger than vested option, exit the application
-3. Tolerate faulty data: If the data is incorrect/malformed, simply continue to the next row
+2. Tolerate faulty data: If the data is incorrect/malformed, simply continue to the next row.
+Notify the user which data row is malformed
-4. Persist the report: It is likely that the report will be reused and therefore we should persist it
+3. Persist the report: It is likely that the report will be reused and therefore we should persist it.
+It can be easily done with a Repository.
+The Repository allows the retrieval and insertion of data to be abstracted behind a stable interface.
+It implements the [Repository Design Pattern](martinfowler.com/eaaCatalog/repository.html).
+In the future this allows the domain model to be tested without any infrastructure concerns, specifically the data layer